hindu-comm/weblogs/manasataramgini/2018/03/2018-03-04_a-day-at-school.md

 Somakhya was folding an origami model for their classmate Bobon of dark grayish yellow complexion from an erstwhile tribal category, who was a connoisseur of his artwork.
 The teacher turned to him and said:
-“Somakhya\!
-This is not the craft class: pay attention\!”
+“Somakhya!
+This is not the craft class: pay attention!”
 Somakhya stood up and said: “Sir it is just my hands; my mind and ears are all into your lesson on Fire and Ice.”
 The teacher: “Then tell me what you think of this poem?”